Randall Woodfin

-Randall Woodfin (born May 29, 1981) is an American lawyer and politician who is the 34th and current mayor of Birmingham, Alabama, after winning the October 3, 2017, runoff against incumbent William A. Bell.
-He previously served as president of the Birmingham City School Board (2013–2015) and as a city attorney of Birmingham from 2009-2017.
+Randall Woodfin (born May 29, 1981) is an American lawyer and politician who has served as the 34th and current Mayor of Birmingham, Alabama since 2017.
+He won the October 3, 2017, runoff election against incumbent William A. Bell.

+He previously served as president of the Birmingham City School Board (2013–2015) and as a city attorney for Birmingham from 2009 to 2017.

 Early life and education

 Woodfin was born and raised in the North Birmingham and Crestwood neighborhoods of Birmingham, Alabama.
 He attended North Birmingham Elementary School, Putnam Middle School, and Shades Valley High School.

-He graduated from Morehouse College, where he majored in political science and was student government association president.
+He graduated from Morehouse College, where he majored in political science and served as student government association president.

 Woodfin earned a Juris Doctor from the Cumberland School of Law at Samford University.

 Career

 Early career

 Between college and law school, Woodfin worked for the Birmingham City Council, the Mayor's Office Division of Youth Services, and the Jefferson County Committee on Economic Opportunity.

-He ran unsuccessfully for the Birmingham Board of Education's District 3 seat in 2009, placing third in a four-person race.
+He ran unsuccessfully for the Birmingham Board of Education's District 3 seat in 2009, finishing third in a four-person race.

-In 2009, Woodfin became an assistant city attorney for Birmingham, a position he held until he was elected mayor in 2017.
+In 2009, Woodfin became an assistant city attorney for Birmingham, a position he held until his election as mayor in 2017.

-In 2013, he ran for a seat on the school board again, this time successfully.
-He was appointed president of the board two months after being elected; he held that position until 2015 and remained on the board until 2017.
+In 2013, he was elected to the Birmingham Board of Education and was appointed board president shortly after taking office.
+He served as president until 2015 and remained on the board until 2017.

-He is a board member of several community organizations, including the Alabama Campaign to Prevent Teen Pregnancy, Birmingham Botanical Gardens, and the Hispanic Interest Coalition of Alabama.
-He is a former board member of Birmingham Change Fund, American Red Cross, Birmingham Education Foundation, Birmingham Cultural Alliance, S.T.A.I.R., and past president of the Birmingham chapter of the Morehouse College Alumni Association.
-He is a graduate of Leadership Birmingham class of 2014, Leadership Alabama class of 2016, and was a featured speaker at TEDx Birmingham 2017.
+He has served on several community boards, including the Alabama Campaign to Prevent Teen Pregnancy, Birmingham Botanical Gardens, and the Hispanic Interest Coalition of Alabama.
+He is a former board member of Birmingham Change Fund, the American Red Cross, Birmingham Education Foundation, Birmingham Cultural Alliance, S.T.A.I.R., and served as president of the Birmingham chapter of the Morehouse College Alumni Association.
+He is a graduate of Leadership Birmingham (2014) and Leadership Alabama (2016), and was a speaker at TEDx Birmingham 2017.

-Woodfin was the Alabama state director for Hillary Clinton's 2016 presidential campaign.
+Woodfin served as Alabama state director for Hillary Clinton’s 2016 presidential campaign.

 2017 mayoral campaign

-Woodfin announced his run for Birmingham mayor in August 2016, challenging incumbent candidate William Bell along with 10 other candidates.
-In the general election, held on August 22, 2017, Woodfin won 40% of the vote, triggering a runoff election with Bell, who placed second.
-Woodfin won the October 3 runoff with 58.95% of the vote, becoming the city's youngest mayor in over 120 years.
+Woodfin announced his candidacy for mayor of Birmingham in August 2016, challenging incumbent William Bell alongside 10 other candidates.

+In the 2017 general election, held on August 22, Woodfin won 40% of the vote, triggering a runoff with Bell, who placed second.
+Woodfin won the October 3 runoff with 58.95% of the vote, becoming the city’s youngest mayor in over 120 years.

-During the campaign, Woodfin criticized Bell's failure to improve Birmingham residents' quality of life and promised to focus his administration on revitalization of the city's 99 neighborhoods.
+During the campaign, Woodfin criticized Bell’s record on improving residents’ quality of life and pledged to focus on revitalizing Birmingham’s neighborhoods.
+Bell criticized Woodfin’s fundraising, including out-of-state donations, which Woodfin defended as necessary to compete with the incumbent’s donor base.

-Bell criticized Woodfin for receiving out-of-state contributions during the campaign; Woodfin argued that it was the only way to combat the incumbent candidate's sizable local donor base.

-Woodfin received support from Vermont Senator Bernie Sanders, who recorded a robo-call telling voters that Woodfin would fight for Medicare for All.
-President of Our Revolution, Nina Turner, visited Birmingham twice to campaign for Woodfin.
+Woodfin received support from Vermont Senator Bernie Sanders, who recorded a robocall endorsing him, and from representatives of Our Revolution, who campaigned in Birmingham.